Health Insurance Claim Form Part A: Step-by-Step Guide

 3. Is pre-authorisation needed for every cashless claim?

-Yes, you need pre-authorisation for every cashless claim.
-If it is a planned hospitalisation, send the request 48 to 72 hours before getting admitted.
-In case of a medical emergency, inform the insurer or TPA within 24 hours of hospitalisation.
+Yes, pre-authorisation is needed for cashless treatment.
+For planned hospitalisation, the request should be sent in advance.
+In emergencies, you should inform the insurer or TPA within 24 hours of admission.

 Disclaimer: The above information is for illustrative purposes only.
 For more details, please refer to the policy wordings and prospectus before concluding the sales.